daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 > -- <cite>I'm a 27-year-old female.</cite>

-Inspired by the emergence of human-like behavior of modern AI, we present an innovative experience where each user is paired with a personalized AI matchmaking assistant where the user may occasionally reinforce their assistant with feedback for alignment to any changes in preference.
-These assistants are designed to engage with one another, with the goal of creating harmonious matches and carefully curated date plans.
+Inspired by the emergence of human-like behavior of modern AI, our vision is to present an experience where each user is paired with a personalized AI matchmaking assistant that can be reinforced with human feedback to align to changes in user preference while working behind the scenes on behalf of the user by engaging with other user assistants to create harmonious matches so that users can spend less time searching and more time meeting their people.
+We posit that this approach would minimize swipe time, eliminate small talk, and assist in planning.
-We posit that this approach will eliminate tedious small talk and minimize swipe time.
+The remainder of this post details a simulated subset of functionality that plugs into the overall effort.

 🧑 → 🤖💬 → ❤️ ← 💬🤖 ← 🧑

 # Simulation

-The implementation is available in a public
+The simulated implementation is made available in a public Github [repository](https://github.com/daniel-deychakiwsky/generative-matchmaking).
-Github [repository](https://github.com/daniel-deychakiwsky/generative-matchmaking).
+As a proof-of-concept we generated synthetic dating user profiles, pictures, and produced matches for each of them, all of which are stored in the [profiles] directory.

 ## Generating Synthetic Users